Skip to Content

 Diagnosis and cause

 Once your hearing care professional has diagnosed industrial deafness due to work-related noise exposure, the next step is to indicate who is at fault and what caused the hearing loss.
-For instance, exactly why you were exposed to said noise for a long period of time.
-Examples of this could be poor or no ear protection or complete lack or limited training from your employer.
+For instance, exactly why you were exposed to said noise for a long period.
+Examples of this could be poor or no ear protection or a complete lack of or limited training from your employer.

 Liability

 So, who pays for industrial deafness claims?
-The final step is to indicate who is at fault in regard to hearing damage and, therefore, who is liable for the claim.
+The final step is to indicate who is at fault regarding hearing damage and, therefore, who is liable for the claim.
 At the end of the day, it’s all about proving and providing evidence of who caused the loss.

 For instance, are you able to provide solid evidence that your employer was negligent, as they by law have a duty of care?
 Your employer must do everything in their power to give their employees a safe working environment and that they are protected against harmful levels of noise.